-However, if you’re adventurous enough to hike your way up, it will be a much more enjoyable expensive (and cheaper, of course).
+However, if you’re adventurous enough to hike your way up, it will be a much more enjoyable experience, and cheaper of course.

 Surf House is a popular surfing school on Mahé Island that offers courses for all beginners, intermediate, and advanced surfers.

-Surf House Beach, located right in front of the school, is one of the not-so-popular Mahé beaches since most visitors are the school’s customers and guests coming from the Kempinski Resort.
+Surf House Beach is one of the not-so-popular Mahé beaches since most visitors are the surf school’s customers and guests coming from the Kempinski Resort.

 The resort is the main attraction here and they have the Kempiski Zoo, two restaurants, and a Spa.

-Apart from the Kempiski Resort, you’ll also find the Pebbles Cove Reef, one of the best places on the island to snorkel with lots of different underwater species.
+Apart from the Kempinski Resort, you’ll also find the Pebbles Cove Reef, one of the best places on the island to snorkel with lots of different underwater species.

-For a night out when renting a car, make your way to the nearby Club Liberté Casino after sunset on this magnificent beach.
+For a night out, make your way to the nearby Club Liberté Casino after sunset on this magnificent beach.

 Crown Beach in Mahe Seychelles is a tropical paradise located in front of the Crown Beach Hotel on the east coast of the island.